cgberlin/three-js-test-vis/README.md

 # Codys Music Viz

-Built a music visualizer to clear my hide while working on a rough work project.
 Drag and drop any audio file to load, sit back, and enjoy.

 ##Demo
 https://visualize-cody.herokuapp.com/